seanarmstrong87/products-api/README.md

 The connection string is located in the `appsettings.Development.json` file.
 The connection string is named `DefaultConnection`.
 Update the connection string to point to your database.

+> Note: I found I had to create the DB first before running the initial migration.

 The ef core update command should create user related tables and a Product table.

 ## Authentication